openconnectivity/IOTivity-setup/Readme.md

 All repos are being set up 1 level above the folder of IOTivity-setup folder.

-Typical folder layout to start from (e.g. create the IOT folder in the home folder)
+Typical folder layout to start from (e.g. create the iot folder in the home folder)

-     ~/IOT
+     ~/iot

 clone in this folder: